jxeer/Aeon/README.md

 ### MVP/PostMVP

-Make a user account, create projects with nested lists of actions and put actions on calendar.
+Make a user account, create, read, update or delete projects with nested lists of actions and put actions on calendar.

 ### GTD Workflow